Contested Adoption: Important Things to Know

 Independent adoption

-The process for an adoptive family to become the parent for an infant for example can take place independently as a direct arrangement between the birth mother and birth father as well as the adoptive parents.
+The process for an adoptive family to become the parent for an infant, for example, can take place independently as a direct arrangement between the birth mother and birth father as well as the adoptive parents.
 This type of adoption most commonly allows for what is considered an open adoption, where the biological parents still have a relationship with their child.
+A custody agreement can be created to outline how contact, visitation, and decision-making responsibilities will be shared between the adoptive and biological parents, helping ensure clarity and legal structure in the ongoing relationship.

 Adoption through identification